-1. Step 1: Develop a file system:
+1. Step 1: Develop a disk system:

-First, we implement the file system inside a file.
+First, we implement the disk inside a file.
 Let us call this file disk for the rest of this discussion.
 Create a large file of size 512 MB to hold this disk.
 Logically split this disk into 512 byte blocks.
 Now, implement two functions to operate on this disk: write_disk() and read_disk():